Olympus E-M10 II vs Sony A6000

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 6 months after the A6000).

-Arguments in favor of the Sony Alpha A6000:
+Advantages of the Sony Alpha A6000:

 - More detail: Has more megapixels (24 vs 15.9MP), which boosts linear resolution by 25%.